marko-js/community/proposals/0000-surface-stream-errors-to-http.md

 In the common case of a backend speaking HTTP/1.1 to a reverse proxy/front-end terminator/CDN/etc. that translates to HTTP/2 for browsers, what can be done?

+This part is probably out of scope for Marko itself, but could be invaluable guidance to help developers figure out what to do with an `error` event on a Marko stream.

 ## Migration strategy

 > Is this proposal backwards incompatible?
 Does this proposal replace an existing feature/pattern?
 If so, can we safely and automatically migrate existing apps/components to this proposal?
 How?

+This proposal may change nothing about Marko at all, but instead surface developer advice.

 > If applicable, provide sample error messages, deprecation warnings, or migration guidance.

 ## Drawbacks

-So far, Marko is totally agnostic as to what kind of stream it’s outputting to.
-You could use it to stream to a file, a UNIX pipe, or something really unexpected like an FTP stream transmission or a chat protocol.
+So far, Marko is totally agnostic as to the kind of stream it outputs to.
+You can use it to stream to a file, a UNIX pipe, or something unexpected like an FTP transmission or a chat protocol.

 It’s possible the server runtime might expose a different method to avoid breaking such cases, like `template.streamToHttp()`.